 - While these standards are among the best in the nation, the National Association for the

-Education of Young Children and Zero to Three recommend 1 adult to every 3 babies or 4 toddlers.
+Both Education of Young Children and Zero to Three recommend having one adult present for every three infants or four toddlers.

 Primary Caregiver and Continuity of Care (Click Here)